Faiveley Transport: Current activities

-Faiveley Transport offers a wide range of products related to the train equipment, such as cabin heating, ventilation and air conditioning (HVAC); HVAC system room, air distribution ducts, exhaust, urs dolder heaters; pantographs and high voltage switches, energy meters, auxiliary power converters, master controllers and driver awareness system.
+Faiveley Transport offers a wide range of products related to the train equipment, such as cabin heating, ventilation and air conditioning (HVAC); HVAC system room, air distribution ducts, exhaust, urs dolder heaters; pantographs and high voltage switches, energy meters, auxiliary power converters, master controllers and driver awareness systems.

 The company also provides access and information systems, such as platform screen doors and automatic platform gates, portal platform, door systems, passenger information systems and CCTV vigilance.
 In addition, it provides checks and security products, including couplers, odometry/tachometry systems and event recorders, brake control units, oil-free air generator BURAN, Nowe sanding, axle mounted disc, magnetictrack brake, disc brakes controllers, air generation and air treatment, and pantograph compressor.

-The company provides renovation, maintenance, installation and consultancy services, including torque and engineering maintenance and spare parts and logistics.
-It serves tram, metro, high speed locomotives, and regional market segments trains.
+It also provides renovation, maintenance, installation and consultancy services, including torque and engineering maintenance and spare parts and logistics; it serves tram and metro systems, high speed locomotives, and regional market segments trains.

 Acquisition by Wabtec

 In December 2016, Wabtec acquired majority stock ownership of Faiveley Transport from the Faiveley family, who had owned about 51% of the outstanding shares, for €1.6 billion and 6.3 million shares of Wabtec's common stock.
 After tender offers for the remaining outstanding shares, Wabtec owned 98.53% of Faiveley stock, with 97.66% of the voting rights.
 Wabtec plans to complete the acquisition with a mandatory squeeze-out of the shares which were not tendered.